bbauska/bbauska/README.md

 How does this company even stay relevant?

 DOS?
 Which, by the way, they stole from DEC/UNIX.
+Along with C, Pascal, Basic, Cobol which they stole from universities around America.

 ![knowledge growth in c](https://github.com/bbauska/bbauska/assets/41387907/44a942ef-5b78-47cf-9394-d658b5987a65)